SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

 It consists of a `common` crate and 3 component crates: `ingestor`, `slotter` and `block-builder`

-An execution client such as reth must be available at the mchain ipc and auth ipc paths prior to starting the translator - see the provided docker-compose.yaml file for more information.
+The mchain server must be available at the mchain rpc url prior to starting the translator - see the provided docker-compose.yaml file for more information.

 #### Metachain configuration

 The metachain has chain id 84532 and a genesis timestamp of 0.

-The rollup contract is deployed to 0x5FbDB2315678afecb367f032d93F642f64180aa3 on the first metachain block with the following on-chain configuration:
+The rollup precompile is installed at 0x5FbDB2315678afecb367f032d93F642f64180aa3 with the following on-chain configuration:
 {
    "chainId": 13331370,
    "homesteadBlock": 0,